apacheignite/documentation/production-readiness/performance-tips.md

   "title": "Tune Garbage Collection"
 }
 [/block]
-If you are seeing spikes in your throughput due to Garbage Collection (GC), then you should tune JVM settings.
-The following JVM settings have proven to provide fairly smooth throughput without large spikes:
+If you see spikes in your throughput due to Garbage Collection (GC), then you should tune the JVM settings as shown below that provide relatively smooth throughput:
 [block:code]
 {
   "codes": [